Domain Name Protection, Internet & Anti-Cybersquatting Attorneys in San Diego, CA

 In addition to using trademark law, our attorneys are familiar with using state libel, product disparagement, defamation, false advertising and unfair competition laws to help protect your company’s online reputation—and sue your adversaries if necessary.
 False allegations that are posted publicly can damage your business, and in some cases, have your business removed from popular online sales platforms.
-At Buche & Associates, we are experienced at getting legal issues resolved with false materials reported (sometimes by competitors) to online platforms, or posted online to damage your business.
+At Buche & Associates, P.C. we are experienced at getting legal issues resolved with false materials reported (sometimes by competitors) to online platforms, or posted online to damage your business.
 When somebody falsely attacks your online reputation, it has to be handled the right way.
-Call our attorneys if you are having an online reputation issue.
+Do not hesitate to call our attorneys if you are having an Domain Name Protection, Internet & Anti-Cybersquatting issues.

-Resolving a domain dispute resolution can be a confusing time for many.
-While you’re interested in protecting your business and your good name, there are others that act in bad faith and try to take advantage of legitimate business owners.
-An experienced intellectual property lawyer can help you receive your domain name back and protect your business.
+If you are in business, chances are you will have an online dispute of some kind.
+The online interactions must be resolved swiftly.
+While you are interested in protecting your business and your good name, there are others that act in bad faith and try to take advantage of legitimate business owners.
+An experienced intellectual property lawyer, savvy with internet law, can help you resolve these issues and protect your online presence.

-The legal team at Buche and Associates can help you secure your domain name and protect you from cybersquatters, and online trolls who may negatively impact your business.
-Our experience with intellectual property law can help with internet domain registration, as well as disputes involving the use of trademarks, copyright infringement, and trademark registration.
+The legal team at Buche and Associates, P.C. can help you secure your domains, protect you from cybersquatters, and get rid of online trolls who may negatively affect your business.
+Our experience with intellectual property law can help with internet domain protection, as well as disputes involving the use of trademarks, copyright infringement, and trademark registration.
 We have a free consultation so we can make sure we understand your issue.
 You can contact us in the San Diego office at 858-459-9111, Los Angeles at 310-593-4193 or Houston, Texas at 713-589-2214.